citp/privacy-policy-historical/a/al/all/allwebdesignresources.com.md

 ·        if you choose to send messages through the Site, to identify you as the sender to the recipient indicated by you.
 We will ask you for such recipient’s name and email address and we store both email addresses for the purpose of sending such message.

 ·        by you, on message boards, chat, profile pages and blogs and other services to which you are able to post information and materials.
-Please note that any information you post or disclose through these services will become public information, and may be available to visitors to the Site and to the general public.  ****
+Please note that any information you post or disclose through these services will become public information, and may be available to visitors to the Site and to the general public.

-·        by you, if you have provided a testimonial about a site and given us permission to post that testimonial on our site. ****
+·        by you, if you have provided a testimonial about a site and given us permission to post that testimonial on our site.

 ·        to a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings).

 ·        as we believe to be necessary or appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our affiliates; (f) to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.

-**NON-PERSONAL INFORMATION
-**
+**NON-personal Information**

 **Non-Personal Information We Collect**